mickknutson/github_copilot_master_class/chapter02/data.md

-# Creating and Using Data
+# Chapter 02.04: Creating and Using Data
 Various ways to create data in copilot